Monument Terminology

 Stencil

-A sheet of rubber material affixed to the stone onto which the design has been transferred and then cut out to expose portions of the stone for sandblasting.
+A rubber sheet applied to stone, onto which a design is transferred and then cut out to reveal specific areas for sandblasting.

 Taper

-The gradual decrease in the thickness or width of a monument or marker.
-The taper is normally toward the top, although reverse taper is not unusual.
+A gradual reduction in the thickness or width of a monument or marker, typically narrowing toward the top, though it can also taper in the opposite direction.

 Turned work